2ndSightLab/aws-deploy/README.md

 14. Continue with additional resources or exit.

 # Revisions:
+7/3/25 - Fixed issue with mutually exclusive property which actually had to do with
+         incorrect processing of numeric default values and conditions.
+Added debug mode.
+         Simplified file paths.

-7/3/25 - Added the ability to set AWS CLI profile and region.
+7/2/25 - Added the ability to set AWS CLI profile and region.
 Option to specify git repo
          to save output.
 Save save files by resources/account/region/ in git repo if specified otherwise this repo folder.
 Added a stack_file with stack configuration and parameter overrides used for last deployment (which